Fastdruid/Fake6525/README.md

 # Fake6525

-Currently this is a MOS 6523 TPI (Tri Port Interface) CPLD replacement which has been proved on a 1551.
+This was forked from a MOS 6523 TPI (Tri Port Interface) CPLD replacement which has been proved on a 1551.

 This itself was a fork of the original go4retro/Fake6523 repo.
 Code was fixed and HW checked on real 1551 - working good.

-The intention however as a 6525 is a 6523 with added interrupts to "convert" the 6523 to a 6525.
+The 6525 behaves exactly as a 6523 when in "Mode 0", in Mode 1 it has added interrupts.
+The hardware is identical.
+Same pin outs etc.

-No changes have been made as of yet.
+In theory this should probably work.